vasani-arpit/Social-Media-Automation/readme.md

 * **Is this app built with NodeJS?**

-  Yes, it's built with [NodeJS](https://nodejs.org/en/).
+  Yes, it is built with [NodeJS](https://nodejs.org/en/).

 * **What boilerplate did you use?**

   None.
-The idea was to get a better understanding of how things work together, But I do take a clue from other projects.
+The idea was to get a better understanding of how things work together, but I did take clues from other projects.

 * **Are you available for hire?**